Are you missing a trick with the Apprenticeship Levy?

 What is the Apprenticeship Levy?

 The Apprenticeship Levy came into force in England in April 2017 and is payable annually by companies with a wage bill of over £3 million.
 Levy payments are 0.5% of the company wage bill, and are made via the PAYE system.
-Monies are held in a digital account, to be used to purchase Apprenticeship training through accredited training providers.
+Monies are held in a digital Apprenticeship Account, to be used to purchase Apprenticeship training delivered by accredited training providers.
 A variety of Apprenticeships are available, with costs starting at £1,500 and rising to £27,000 for those at the higher end, such as degree level Apprenticeships.
 The Government provides a £15,000 Levy allowance (meaning employers do not pay the first £15,000 of the Levy) and also tops up funds by 10%, giving employers access to more funds than they actually pay into the Levy.

 Funds may be used to train new apprentices and to develop existing employees of any age or position – including graduates – as long as there is a need for training and they spend at least 50% of their working hours in England over the duration of the Apprenticeship.